 |Focuser drawtubes||M74x1.0||Sky-Watcher Esprit telescopes, some TS-Optics and Omegon telescopes, and some Sharpstar telescopes and accessories|

 |Telescope Tube||M90x1.0||Smaller GSO RC/Cassegrain telescopes, Celestron 80ED and 100ED scopes (discontinued versions)|

 Manufacturing threads is precision undertaking, so you might think that mating two threaded parts with the same diameter and thread pitch would be a slam dunk.

 Variations in thread pitch adopted by different manufacturers, manufacturing variations and tolerances, and thread mismatches are a huge source of frustration among amateur astronomers, vendors, and dealers.
 It's not uncommon to find a situation in which threaded accessories with the same thread from two reputable manufacturers – that might otherwise work well with every other thread they are tested with – simply refuse to play well together.

 For example, in some cases, Lumicon M48x0.75 (2" filter) threads simply slide into some Tele Vue 2" eyepieces, which have M48x0.75 threads inside their barrel, without threading at all!
 This is surprising from two premium U.S. brands.
+It is also not uncommon for Baader filters and Tele Vue eyepieces to have mating problems.
 It just goes to show that no brand, manufacturing country or price point is immune from such issues.

 While mismatches with M48x0.75 filter threads are the most common, it is not uncommon to find the same problem with 2" SCT or M42 T threads.
 Issues with other threads are generally encountered less frequently.